mrdotan/apicv10/Misc/Exercises/Exercise.md

        - Each environment needs to have their own developer portal.

-       - Enable API lifecycle approval for 'Stage' and 'Published' states in both DEV and UAT environments. for both the organizations.
+       - Enable API lifecycle approval for 'Stage' and 'Published' states in both DEV and UAT environments for both the organizations.
 Enable 'Take self-approval' option for simplicity of this exercise.

        - In organization 'vest1', enable approval for self service onboarding for both DEV and UAT developer portals.